☆ Jodie Harsh ☆

-I took her out for dinner one night to a Michelin-starred restaurant in Knightsbridge to see whether I could make light of the rather contrived character she embodies, try and uncover the real (no artifice) Jodie and, who knows, perhaps even click with her.
+I took her out for dinner one night to a Michelin-starred restaurant in Knightsbridge to see whether I could make light of the rather baffling character she embodies, try and uncover the real Jodie – no acting, no artifice – Harsh and, who knows, perhaps even click with her.
 Chance would be a fine thing; she seemed more interested to talk about Lady Gaga!

-Circus, Harsh’s first club venture, launched in April 2006 and it took no time establishing itself as one of Soho’s hotspots where the golden youth of the day flocked and partied hard.
-She would naturally book celebs weekly to have a go in the DJ box, often under her watchful eye, especially when some of them acted as though they’d never seen a mixing deck before.
-They, as well as the gaggle of paparazzi who mobbed them, added extra oomph to the proceedings.
+Circus, Harsh’s first club night venture, launched in April 2006 and it took no time establishing itself as one of Soho’s hotspots where the golden youth of the day flocked and partied hard.
+On a good night, it really was the best place to party in London.
+She would naturally book celebs weekly to have a go in the DJ box, often under her watchful eye, especially when they acted as though they’d never seen a mixing deck before.
+They, as well as the gaggle of paparazzi in attendance, undoubtedly added extra oomph to the proceedings.

-After 2½ years of rather smooth sailing, Jodie was sharp enough to forecast the imminent closure of the club’s stunning rococo-kitsch venue – Soho Revue Bar, later to be refit as The Box.
-She clicked her heels just before the end of 2008 and moved Circus (which had actually become pretty tired by then) to Shoreditch’s Last Days of Decadence for a while.
-Relocating East from Camden herself, she confessed being happy living anywhere that has enough space to accommodate her collection of designer outfits, shoes, wigs, handbags and jewellery, which looks humongous enough to provide clothing to an entire third-world country.
-She then spread her hairnet further afield.
-More memorable residencies and one-off gigs soon followed: Paramount (atop Centre Point), Ghost, The Bloomsbury Ballroom, Circus Endell Street in Covent Garden, Café de Paris and even Pacha in Ibiza.
+After 2½ years of rather smooth sailing, Jodie was sharp enough to forecast the imminent closure of the club’s stunning rococo-kitsch venue (Soho Revue Bar, later to be refit as The Box).
+She clicked her heels just before the end of 2008 and moved Circus – which had actually become pretty tired by then – to Shoreditch’s Last Days of Decadence.
+Relocating East from Camden herself, she confessed at the time being happy living anywhere spacious enough to accommodate her collection of designer outfits, shoes, wigs, handbags and jewellery, which looks humongous enough to provide clothing to a small third-world country.
+She then spread her hairnet further afield and more memorable residencies and one-off gigs followed: Paramount (atop Centre Point), Ghost in Farringdon, Concrete @ The Tea Building, The Bloomsbury Ballroom, Circus Endell Street in Covent Garden, Café de Paris and even Pacha in Ibiza.

-Moving on swiftly and, additionally to her regular hectic self-promotion schedule, ahem, I mean club promotion schedule, JH has her mind obviously very much set on branching out to a TV & film career.
-And why not indeed, but will she ever rack up the panel slot on Drag Race UK that she apparently so longs for?
-The Jonathan Ross project has been kept under wraps for an age but the word on the street is that, for the time being at least, it looks pretty much dead in the water.
-Still, it’s not all bad news as she got the opportunity to show her face in “Ab Fab The Movie”, so do try not to blink!
+Additionally to her constant self-promotion schedule, ahem, I mean “club promotion” schedule, JH has her mind obviously very much set on branching out to a TV & film career.
+It’s no secret that she’d rather fancy herself (in her own lunchtime) as a global household name.
+Alas, she never managed to bag the panel slot on Drag Race UK that she apparently so longed for.
+But it wasn’t all bad news as she got the opportunity to show her mug (alongside virtually everyone else’s on the scene) in “Ab Fab The Movie”.
+Only try not to blink!

-Jodie has had previous TV experience, even if her early flash-in-the-pan dabbles with fashion reporting on Channel 4 and MTV didn’t exactly get her anywhere fast.
-But she can categorically fight her corner and a 2014 one-off guest spot on London Live’s Drag Queens of London, as well as her own Drag Queen Problems, a World of Wonder-produced online series, both made her look significantly more digestible.
-However low-key they may have come across, these clips indicated that her on-screen prospects might bode well after all.
-In the latter, she played a tongue-in-cheek potty mouth-cum-dragony-aunt.
-It looks very much as though JH has been advised to leave the ego at the door, loosen up a bit and engage with the people.
-She unmistakably made an effort to ditch the customary ice maiden façade in favour of a rarely-seen sense of humour, certainly one I never had the privilege to sample in all the years I’ve known her.
-She managed to work the camera, cracked a smile and, shockingly enough, laughed out loud.
+Jodie did have previous TV experience, even if her early flash-in-the-pan dabbles with fashion reporting didn’t exactly get her anywhere fast.
+But she can categorically fight her corner and a 2014 one-off guest spot on London Live’s Drag Queens of London series, as well as her own Drag Queen Problems, a World of Wonder online production, made her look significantly more digestible.
+However low-key they may come across, these clips indicate that her on-screen prospects might bear fruit eventually.
+In the latter, she plays a tongue-in-cheek potty mouth-cum-dragony-aunt.
+It very much looks as though Madame Harsh realised she had to leave the ego at the door, loosen up a bit and start engaging with people.
+She unmistakably makes an effort to ditch the customary ice maiden façade in favour of a rarely-seen sense of humour, certainly one I never had the privilege to sample in all the years we’ve known each other.
+She also hosts the again WoW-produced Ring My Bell and further indulges her unending obsession with celebrities on Hotline, in which she conducts informal interviews.
+They’re viewable on her YouTube channel, if anyone’s interested.
+She manages to work the camera and, shockingly enough, laughs out loud as well.
 Hurrah!